awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 + Caching fleets
 + Running backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications

+For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

 **T2 and T3 Instances**

 These instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
 An Unlimited instance can sustain high CPU performance for any period of time whenever required\.
 For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.
 These instances are well\-suited for the following applications: